xMihai/fp/Array.md

 ## .every()

-Tests whether all elements in the array pass the test implemented by the provided function.
+Checks whether all elements in the array pass the test implemented by the provided function.

 The `every` method executes the provided function once for each element present in the array until it finds one where it returns a falsy value.
 If such an element is found, the `every` method immediately returns `false`.
 Otherwise, it returns `true`.